Our Work

 Find our office address, phone number, fax, social media, directions, and parking.

-Diversity, Equity, Inclusion, and Belonging (DEIB) for Consultants
+Diversity, Equity, Inclusion, and Belonging for Consultants Program

 About the Program

-The DEIB for Consultants Program and related curriculum were jointly developed and piloted by TSNE and The Institute for Nonprofit Practice.
+The DEIB for Consultants Program was jointly developed and piloted by TSNE and The Institute for Nonprofit Practice.
+The program is now in its sixth iteration.

 The program is designed for consultants who are:

-• Practicing consultants with four or more years of experience
+• Practicing consultants in the non-profit sector with four or more years of experience

 • Enthusiastic about deepening the work of nonprofit clients to create more inclusive and equitable organizational cultures